 The interior architecture rivals almost any grand cathedral you might visit in Europe and contains a bounty of artwork, sculptures, and other treasures.
 There is a €5.00 entry fee, but if you’re an extremely frugal traveler you can visit the cathedral for free on Sundays if you book a ticket in advance here.

 Capilla Real (Royal Chapel) Granada

 History buffs will want to visit the Royal Chapel of Granada, which is located next to the Granada Cathedral.
-The chapel, which was constructed in the 16th century, is the eternal resting place of Queen Isabella I and King Ferdinand.
+The chapel, which dates back to the 16th century, is the eternal resting place of Queen Isabella I and King Ferdinand.
 Additionally, the chapel contains plenty of pieces of art to admire once you pay your respects to the royal couple.